No matching definitions.

 range-new

-allocate a Range from lower and upper bound pointers.
+allocate a Range from lower and upper Bound endpoints.

 int64_t pointer to a heap Range.